AdiCoder99/iot-based-smoke-and-lpg-detector/README.md

 # IoT-Based Smoke and LPG Detector

+## Quick Start

+Clone this repository and follow the **Configuration & Setup** section below to get started in minutes!

 ## Overview

+This is a complete **IoT Gas Detection System** with hardware and mobile app components:

+- **ESP8266 Firmware** (`main.cpp`) - Detects gas locally and reports to cloud
+- **Android App** (`android-app/`) - Real-time monitoring and alerts from anywhere
+- **Firebase Backend** - Secure cloud database for all data

-This is a real-time IoT-based Smoke and LPG gas detector system built with **ESP8266** microcontroller.
-The system detects gas leaks using an **MQ-2 gas sensor**, triggers a buzzer alarm when smoke/LPG is detected, and logs all data to **Firebase Realtime Database** for remote monitoring and real-time tracking.
+The system detects gas leaks using an **MQ-2 gas sensor**, triggers a buzzer alarm when smoke/LPG is detected, and logs all data to **Firebase Realtime Database** for remote monitoring via the companion Android app.

 The device uses **active LOW** detection logic, meaning the sensor outputs LOW (0) when smoke/fire is detected and HIGH (1) in clean air conditions.